Your Trusted San Jose Pediatric Dentist

-The American Academy of Pediatric Dentistry (AAPD) advises that children see a dentist by their first birthday or within six months of their first tooth emerging.
-At Bay Area Kids Dentistry, we are dedicated to providing expert care for your little one’s teeth from the very beginning.
-Early dental visits at Bay Area Kids Dentistry can help prevent potential dental issues and establish a foundation for a lifetime of healthy smiles.
+The American Academy of Pediatric Dentistry (AAPD) recommends that children visit a kids dentist by their first birthday or within six months of their first tooth coming in.
+At Bay Area Kids Dentistry, our experienced kids dentist team is committed to caring for your child’s teeth from the very start.
+Early visits to a kids dentist help prevent dental issues and set the stage for a lifetime of healthy, confident smiles.

 Maintaining your toddler’s dental health is crucial.
 At Bay Area Kids Dentistry, we recommend scheduling pediatric dental visits at least every six months.
-During these visits, our team focuses on educating parents about proper dental care, cavity prevention, and ensuring your child remains comfortable throughout the exam.
-Many parents accompany their child during the visit to provide comfort and facilitate discussions with our caring dental team.
+During these visits, our team focuses on educating parents about proper dental care, cavity prevention, and ensuring their child remains comfortable throughout the exam.
+Many parents accompany their children during the visit to provide comfort and facilitate discussions with our caring dental team.

 Fluoride Treatments are essential for toddlers and can help reduce cavities by up to 75%.
 If your child isn’t ready for a full cleaning, Bay Area Kids Dentistry offers brief and effective check-ups that often include fluoride applications completed in under a minute.
 Parents are encouraged to assist during the exam for an added layer of comfort and support.